Are sweeteners healthier than sugar?

 Some, such as saccharin, sucralose, acesulfame K and aspartame, are intensely sweet in tiny doses, making them ideal for using in low-calorie soft drinks and sugar-free gum.

-Others, such as sorbitol and xylitol, are more bulky, like real sugar, so are useful as a replacement in products such as confectionary.
+Others, such as sorbitol and xylitol, are more bulky, like real sugar, so are useful as a replacement in products such as confectionery.

 Should I use them?